dwwolfson/red_snapper/scripts/parameterized_reports/readme.md

 As of 4/11/2021, we're looking at just 3 snappers for a comparision example with iSSFs (num 9,12,16).
 I made htmls for 5-50 m^2 by 5.
 My next step is to import all data intermediate files, fit each set, and plot the coefficients varying by cell size.

-In order to run this .Rmd file using parameter specification first run the last chunk:
+In order to run this .Rmd file using parameter specification, first run the last chunk:
 ```
   render_report<-function(resolution, title){
     rmarkdown::render(